Railway Series Part 1: Engine 374 — Joining Canada East to West

 More than 2,000 visitors enter the pavilion monthly: local mothers with their kids, international tourists, and railway fans.
 “We can see the historical relevance,” says computer programmer, Paul Mcloughlin.
 It was his first visit since he moved from England.
 “My kids love trains.”

 If you’re in town on May 19 noon to 3pm, you’re invited to eat a piece of cake and celebrate the 126th anniversary of Engine 374, and learn a little more about Canadian history.
-The event also honours the birthday of Queen Victoria, an important figure in politics as under her domain the British Empire expanded.
 “We’ll move the train out and steam it up.
 It’ll be a big party,” Johnston says.
 Will you join us?

 Engine 374 Pavilion: open daily, 10am-4pm (except public holidays).
 Free admission—donation suggested to maintain the locomotive.
 Located on the corner of Davie Street and Pacific Boulevard.